-Description The subjects comprise of a purpose built, raised ground floor flat located within a three storey block believed to contain six flatted dwellings in total.
-Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Two Bedrooms, Kitchen and Bathroom.
-Gross internal floor area (m2) 63 sq m or thereby.
-Neighbourhood and location The property is located within an established residential area of Greenock, where surrounding properties vary in age and character.
+Description The subjects comprise of a purpose built first floor flat located within a three storey building believed to contain five flatted dwellings in totla.
+Accommodation FIRST FLOOR:- Entrance Porch, Hallway, Living Room, Three Bedrooms, Dining Kitchen & Shower Room.
+Gross internal floor area (m2) 129 square metres or thereby.
+Neighbourhood and location The property is located within an established residential area of Greenock's West End where surrounding properties are generally similar in age and character.
 Local shopping, amenities and public transport can be found nearby.
 Age The property was constructed circa 1900.
-Weather Dry/dull.
+Weather Dull/wet.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-Rendered brick construction.
+Chimney stacks are of stone and brick construction.